 Joyce is not a particularly common surname, but three families of that name settled in Crittenden County, Kentucky.
 They all connect back in North Carolina, but probably never knew they were related.
-All of them descend from two brothers, Thomas and Alexander Joyce, who first appeared in Lunenburg County, Virginia deeds in 1748.
-They acquired land in North Carolina and moved to what is now Rockingham and Stokes counties.
+All of them descend from two brothers, Thomas and Alexander Joyce, who first appeared in Virginia records in the 1740s.
+Both brothers acquired land in North Carolina, but only Alexander moved to what is now Rockingham County.

 A late comer to Crittenden County was the Joyce family of Dycusburg.
 Fred Joyce, son of Tandy Joyce, is found on the 1880 Trigg County census.
 He was in McCracken County by 1920 and, finally, in Crittenden County by 1930.
 After leaving North Carolina, this family settled in Grainger County, Tennessee before moving on to Trigg County.
 Some descendants of this family still live in Trigg and McCracken counties.